 Abraham Lincoln’s Favorite Doctor

 Dr. William Newell also represented the Monmouth Beach area in Congress

 I’m a Lincoln man.
 I’ve probably read more than 50 books about our nation’s 16th president and consider Mr. Lincoln to be American’s greatest chief executive.
 It was Providence that put him on Earth — when we needed him most.

 In my studies of President Lincoln, I’ve learned he had a real gift for friendship.
-One of his very good friends during very trying times was New Jersey physician and politician, William Augustus Newell.
+One of his good friends during very trying times was a New Jersey physician and politician, William Augustus Newell.
 Though he doesn’t get a lot of notoriety, Dr. Newell was an amazingly accomplished man.